 Magic in Midsummer

-Spread out a picnic blanket and prepare for some quality neck-craning on July 20th, 21st and 22nd, 2018 at Ella Sharp Park.
+Spread out a picnic blanket and prepare for some quality neck-craning on July 18th, 19th, 20th and 21st this year at Ella Sharp Park.
 Weather permitting, you’ll get the chance to see as many as five launches over the three-day weekend.
 Morning and evening launches are scheduled for Friday and Saturday, in addition to a final morning launch on Sunday.
 You’ll watch the entire process of hot air balloon flight: trailer unpacking (they’re tiny!), inflation and eventually, lift-off.
 Listen to the roar of torches as pilots use colossal flames to control the balloon’s lift.

 Look at Them Glow